The night sky is the world’s oldest natural heritage and our ability to see it is slowly disappearing

 Research within animal biology has found that light pollution can alter numerous animal behaviours including mate selection and breeding cycles, foraging ranges and detection of resources and navigation (Davies et al. 2013).

 The poster animal for light pollution is the sea turtle.
 Approaching breeding season, adult females return to the beaches in the area where they were born.
 To lay their nests, females emerge onto beaches during the night.
 However, females can be easily disrupted whilst laying their nest or even discouraged from emerging all together along busy touristic beaches with artificial lighting.
 This can be detrimental to turtle species.
-Loggerhead turtles, for example, typically lay 1 to 7 clutches on average every 2 to 4 years (Limpus, 1985; Schroeder et al. 2003).
+Loggerhead turtles, for example, typically lay 3 to 4 clutches on average every 2 to 5 years.
 However, when disrupted during a nesting attempt, they may decide to abandon the nest and re-emerge a few days later using more energy than was initially needed.
 Two months after the female has laid her nest, the hatchlings are ready to make their way to the ocean to start their new lives.
 As hatchlings depend on the natural light horizon to navigate their way to the ocean, artificial lighting on beaches causes many hatchlings to become disorientated, moving towards the bright lights rather than towards the ocean (Lorne & Salmon, 2007).

 Light impacts on migrating birds